Skip to content

 • Legal Obligations: We may process or retain some information as required by law.

-You can withdraw your consent for specific processing (e.g., AI insights) at any time by adjusting app settings or contacting us (subject to technical limitations).
+You can withdraw your consent for specific processing (e.g., AI-powered features) at any time by contacting us at info@bitesense.app (subject to technical limitations).

 5. Data Sharing and Third Parties